BPZ equations for higher degenerate fields and nonperturbative Dyson-Schwinger equations: Superconformal linear quiver gauge theories

 \subsection{Identification with the BPZ equations}

 The final step is to identify the differential equations we derived in the gauge theory side with the BPZ equations by solving the undetermined parameters $L_{i}$ and $T_{ij}$.
-We find that there exists the following solution
+We find that the following solution exists:

-With this identification of parameters, we observe the precise agreement between (\ref{eq:bpz2}), (\ref{eq:bpz3}) and (\ref{eq:bpz2gauge}), (\ref{eq:bpz3gauge}).
+With this identification of parameters, we observe the precise agreement between (\ref{eq:bpz2}), (\ref{eq:bpz3}), and (\ref{eq:bpz2gauge}), (\ref{eq:bpz3gauge}).
 It is easy to check that (\ref{eq:Ward2-3}) is also satisfied.
 Notice that the prefactor can also be written as

-which give the expected tree-level partition function and the $U(1)$ part of the partition function (see the Appendix \ref{sec:U1} for details).
+which give the expected tree-level partition function and the $\mathrm{U}(1)$ part of the partition function (see Appendix \ref{sec:U1} for details).
 Therefore, we confirm the BPS/CFT correspondence.